AdaCore/gnatstudio/docs/users_guide/editing.rst

 you are renaming a parameter to a subprogram, GPS also renames parameters with the same name in overriding or overridden subprograms.

-You can specify the behavior for read-only files: by default, GPS wil not do any refactoring in these files and instead displays a dialog listing them.
+You can specify the behavior for read-only files: by default, GPS will not do any refactoring in these files and instead displays a dialog listing them.
 However, you can choose to make them writable just as if you had clicked on the :guilabel:`Read-Only` button in the status bar of the editor and have